Legally Blonde (franchise): Origin

-Elle Woods, a blonde University of Southern California sorority president and homecoming queen, is deeply in love with her college sweetheart, Warner Huntington III.
-When Warner enrolls in Harvard Law School and aims to find a girl more serious than Elle to be his wife, Elle schemes a plan to follow him there to win him back.
+The franchise is based on the 2001 novel.
+Elle Woods, a blonde California University of Los Angeles sorority president & homecoming queen, is deeply in love with her college sweetheart, Warner Huntington III.
+When Warner enrolls in Harvard Law School & aims to find a girl more serious than Elle to be his wife, Elle schemes a plan to follow him there to win him back.